YangjiaqiDig/WSSS-AGM/README.md

 2. The datasets can be downloaded from this Google Drive [link](https://drive.google.com/drive/folders/1IdQUW4zpfnXRsq_8OWdEH90bWR8c9Cod?usp=sharing)

-3. The RESC and Duke are .tar.gz files which need to be extracted: ```tar -xzf datasets.tar.gz```.
+3. The RESC and Duke are .tar.gz files which need to be extracted and put at the repo root path: ```tar -xzf datasets.tar.gz```.
 The structure of /your_dir/datasets/ should be organized as follows:
 ```
 ---2015_BOE_Chiu/
        --segment_annotation